yanniknelson/AH-Computing-Project/README.md

     controls the behaviour that appears in all the alien (movement, shooting, hit detection, death animation, etc...), and then using this class to create all 3 subclasses which will contain the type specific info (points awarded, sprite images, etc...).
+    There will also be a 'mothership' sprite this will have its own class as its behaviour is different to the other aliens.

   Player:
     The player will have its own class that will be completely self contained.